christophrumpel/chatbot-php-boilerplate/readme.md

 ![Image of the app product setup](http://screenshots.nomoreencore.com/chatbot_create_fb_app_setup.png)

-Now we need to create a token to let our app access our Facebook page.
+Now we need to create a token to give our app access to our Facebook page.
 Select the created page, grant permissions and copy the generated token.
 We need that one later.

 ![Image of the token creation](http://screenshots.nomoreencore.com/chatbot_fb_app_create_page_token.png)